 Cleaning is a critical step in the manufacturing process of wafers, requiring the removal of chemical and particle impurities without altering or damaging the wafer surface or substrate.
 Anton Paar’s measuring devices help you keep the following under control:

 Sulfuric acid concentration

-One of the most important parameters is the concentration of the sulfuric acid which you can measure with a chemically resistant density and sound velocity meter.
+One of the most important parameters is the concentration of the sulfuric acid which you can measure with a chemically resistant density and sound velocity meter or with a process sensor.
 Exact knowledge of the concentration of the sulfuric acid guarantees a consistent cleaning process.

 Purity of ultrapure water

 Properly functioning membranes are a prerequisite to having ultrapure water for the cleaning process.
 Using a surface charge analyzer to determine the zeta potential of the membrane-water interface gives you a clear understanding of the membrane’s behavior.
 Unexpected membrane fouling can thus be prevented and you can step in before there is degradation of the water purity.

 To speed up and improve the cleaning process, you can use a refractometer to check the purity of the cleaning agent to ensure proper cleaning without residues on the surface.

 To guarantee wafer uniformity after CMP (chemical-mechanical polishing) use an atomic force microscope to determine the effective field height (EFH).
 AFM is a non-destructive method for wafer surface inspection which measures very small features with superior accuracy.